Engine balance: Torsional vibration

 Torsional vibration develops when torque impulses are applied to a shaft at a frequency that matches its resonant frequency and the applied torque and the resistive torque act at different points along the shaft.
-The shaft must be designed such that its resonant frequency is outside the projected operating speed range, or if this is not possible, e.g. for reasons of weight or cost, it must be fitted with a damper.
+It cannot be balanced, it has to be damped, and while balancing is equally effective at all speeds and loads, damping has to be tailored to given operating conditions.
+If the shaft cannot be designed such that its resonant frequency is outside the projected operating range, e.g. for reasons of weight or cost, it must be fitted with a damper.

 Vibration occurs around the axis of a crankshaft, since the connecting rods are usually located at different distances from the resistive torque (e.g. the clutch).
 This vibration is not transferred to outside of the engine, however fatigue from the vibration could cause crankshaft failure.

 Radial engines do not experience torsional imbalance.

 Primary imbalance

 Primary imbalance produces vibration at the frequency of crankshaft rotation, i.e. the fundamental frequency (first harmonic) of an engine.

-Secondary imbalance
+Secondary balance

-Secondary imbalance produces vibration at twice the frequency of crankshaft rotation.